Jaimy-monsuur/Python-analytics-microsoft-cources-/README.md

-Python analytics(microsoft cources)
+# Python analytics(microsoft cources)
-links are in the pythpn files
+  - inks are in the python files